DO vs MD; not like choosing your favorite condiment!

 MD students must pass the United States Medical Licensing Examination (USMLE) in order to enter a residency and work as a physician in the United States.
 DO students must take the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) to become physicians.
 DO students can take the USMLE if they plan to enter an allopathic (MD) residency (this is all about to change, see below).

-What are residency options for MD vs DO students?
+How do residency options for MD vs DO students differ?

-As a DO candidate, your grades and extracurricular work during medical school, plus the strength of your letters of recommendation will have a much stronger bearing on where you get your first job.
+As a DO candidate, your grades and extracurricular work during medical school, plus the strength of your letters of recommendation will the greatest bearing on where you get your first job.
 After that, the jobs you get will have little (to nothing) to do with the letters behind your name, as long as you’re licensed to practice as physician in your state.

-Why are there more MD schools than DO schools in the U.S.?
+There are many more MD schools than DO schools in the U.S… Why?

 DO vs MD: The verdict

-All that said, since DOs and MDs have essentially the same privileges and opportunities, it seems like choosing DO vs MD shouldn’t really be that big of a deal.
+Since DOs and MDs have essentially the same privileges and opportunities, it seems like choosing DO vs MD shouldn’t really be that big of a deal.
+Choose the degree you want.
 If you love the city where a DO school you are accepted to is located, but you hate the city where the MD school you got into sits, it’s probably important to think about your priorities, and ask yourself if the “prestige” of the MD degree is worth a rough 4+ years.
 However, it’s a fact that DO schools focus on preparing docs for practice in primary care fields including family practice, internal medicine and pediatrics, making it tougher to get into a competitive residency program as a DO student, unless you’re at the very tip-top of your class.
 You can do a check of the school(s) you’re applying to, to find out how many students get into the specialty you’re interested in each year using the latest MSAR.